SaxenaLakshya/SaxenaLakshya/README.md

 # Hi👋, I am Lakshya Saxena
-I am a 1st year BTech CSE Student specializing in Artificial Intelligence and Machine Learning from SRM Institute of Science and Technology, NCR Campus and I aspire to work in an Artificial Intelligence-related field.
-Experience in Python Programming Language and C/C++ during some school projects, and some LeetCode Problems and got a Certificate for Completing Online Python Course from IIT Madras Pravartak.
+I am a 1st year BTech CSE student, specializing in Artificial Intelligence and Machine Learning at SRM Institute of Science and Technology, NCR Campus.
+My ultimate aspiration is to work in an Artificial Intelligence-related field.
+I have experience in Python programming language, as well as C/C++, during school and college.
+Additionally, I have tackled LeetCode problems to develop my coding skills.
 #### Currently 🔭
 Pursuing my Bachelor in Technology in Computer Science Engineering with a Specialization in Artificial Intelligence and Machine Learning from SRM Institute of Science and Technology, NCR Campus (Ghaziabad)
 #### Learning 🌱